Massachusetts Nursing Taskforce

-Our taskforce is committed to strengthening nurses’ abilities and confidence to care for people living with serious illness in Massachusetts.
+Our taskforce is committed to strengthening nurses’ abilities and confidence to provide high-quality, inclusive, and equitable care for all people living with serious illness in Massachusetts regardless of their age, gender, race, ethnicity or ability.
 We achieve this goal by:

 - Integrating national nursing competencies for caring for individuals with serious illness into Massachusetts’ nursing programs

-- Ensuring adequate generalist and specialty palliative care training in clinical settings
+- Ensuring adequate primary and specialty palliative training in clinical settings

 - Challenging all Massachusetts nurses to lead the way in having conversations about serious illness within their own families and communities